Wednesbury Strollers F.C.: FA Cup

 The club's final tie, against Notts County, saw the match at the Castle Ground in Nottingham end 5–3 to County.
-The Strollers protested one of County's goals, which the Strollers alleged went over the bar rather than under; after the match the Strollers registered a formal protest against two players as not being qualified to take part in the Cup, and at the lack of neutrality from the Nottingham-based referee.
-The Football Association ordered a re-play at a neutral ground, with the Derbyshire county cricket ground being chosen, and the fitter professional side ran up eleven goals.
+The Strollers protested against one of County's goals, which the Strollers alleged went over the bar rather than under; after the match the Strollers registered a formal protest against two players as not being qualified to take part in the Cup, and at the lack of neutrality from the Nottingham-based referee.
+The Football Association ordered a re-play at a neutral ground, which was played at the County Cricket Ground in Derby.
+The fitter professional side ran up eleven goals.

 Birmingham Senior Cup

-The club had more success in the Birmingham Senior Cup, reaching the semi-final in the competition's first year of 1876-77, and the final in 1877-78; the club changed its name between the quarter-final and the semi-final in the latter year from Town to Strollers.
+The club had more success in the Birmingham Senior Cup, reaching the semi-final in the competition's first year of 1876–77, and the final in 1877–78; the club changed its name between the quarter-final and the semi-final in the latter year from Town to Strollers.
 A measure of the difference between the Strollers and the W.O.A.C. is the latter's semi-final at home to Shrewsbury was watched by 6,000, while the Strollers only attracted 200.

-In the final, played at Aston Villa's Wellington Road ground in front of 5,000 spectators, Shrewsbury came from 1-0 down at half-time, the equalizer being scored from a Wace corner "cannoning off" Shrewsbury half-back A. T. Ward, and forward J. E. Sprott scoring the winner after Shrewsbury had struck the bar - an early use of the crossbar.
+In the final, played at Aston Villa's Wellington Road ground in front of 5,000 spectators, Shrewsbury came from 1–0 down at half-time, the equalizer being scored from a Wace corner "cannoning off" Shrewsbury half-back A. T. Ward, and forward J. E. Sprott scoring the winner after Shrewsbury had struck the bar - an early use of the crossbar.
 The Strollers protested (unsuccessfully) that Wace was not a genuine resident of Shrewsbury.

-The club reached the last six in 1879-80 and the last eight in 1882-83, both times losing heavily to the professional Walsall Swifts F.C..
-The club's final competitive match was against the second Wednesbury Town club, in the Birmingham Senior Cup, in 1884-85; the new Town won 5-0.
+The club reached the last six in 1879-80 and the last eight in 1882–83, both times losing heavily to the professional Walsall Swifts F.C.
+The club's final competitive match was against the second Wednesbury Town club, in the Birmingham Senior Cup, in 1884–85; the new Town won 5–0.
+There are no records for the club after the season's end.